BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 ### 03/10/22
 Worked on documentation and....noticed that there was in my architecture.
 A proof that documentation can be useful and not just for help others understand what you did

+### 04/10/22
+I reorganized the classes in data layer to be cleaner: Feeled like a electrician trying to wire some strange material.
+Also did some documentation.
+OMG it's complicated to work with video in Markdown!